 Additional costs or hidden fees that may come with the loan that you intend to take ought also to be checked.
 Ensure you are aware of all hidden charges and that you can afford the loan.

 You also need to consider the difference between how much you pay now versus how much you will pay with the new loan.
 If your payment on the debt consolidation loan isn’t favorable, then it’s may not be a good option for you.
 Identify the reason why you need to consolidate your debt for example, is it the repayment period you need to reduce or is it the amount per installment you want to reduce.

 - Check out your credit report.

-If you check your credit report, you will not only understand your credit issues and whether a debt consolidation loan can help, but also it allows you to determine that the information in your credit report is accurate.
+If you check your credit report, you will not only understand your credit issues and whether a debt consolidation loan will help, but also it allows you to determine that the information in your credit report is accurate.

-- Choose the best option for you
+- Choose the plan that best fits best you

 - Pay off all your debts and set the payment date for your new loan

 Once the lender approves the loan, you will get a lump sum amount in your account.
 It will now be up to you do decide how to offset your many previous accounts.
 You will now have one consolidated loan with new repayment terms and conditions.
 An easy not to find yourself unable or forgetting to pay your new loan is to set an automatic deduction plan so that you don’t have to think about it every time.

 Debt consolidation is a smart way to manage multiple debts and to get a single loan with a more affordable interest rate & loan term.
 If done correctly, it can help you achieve your financial goals faster.